mediocregopher/bananaq/README.md

 `queue` is any arbitrary queue name.

 `expireSeconds` is the number of seconds from this moment after which the event will be removed from the queue.
-It may be an integer string, or a float string for less than second precision.

 This will not return until the event has been successfully stored in redis.
 Set `NOBLOCK` if you want the server to return as soon as possible, even if the event can't be successfully added.

 Returns the event's id (a string) on success.
+If `NOBLOCK` is sent, the string `OK` will be returned.

 Returns an error if `NOBLOCK` is set and the bananaq instance is too overloaded to handle the event in the background.
-Increasing `bg-push-pool-size` will increase the number of available routines which can handle unblocked push commands.
+Increasing `bg-qadd-pool-size` will increase the number of available routines which can handle unblocked push commands.